Listen

 Key Takeaways

-While the classical presentation is acute-onset painful, cold, and non-motile hind limbs, some cats with thromboembolic disease can present with behavior changes or temporary forelimb lameness; advise clients to take subtle or seemingly unrelated symptoms seriously.
+Although the classical presentation is acute onset of painful, cold, nonmotile pelvic limbs, some cats with thromboembolic disease can display behavioral changes or temporary thoracic limb lameness.
+Clients should be advised that subtle or seemingly unrelated symptoms can be serious.

-In cats with HCM, slow-moving blood can lead to thrombus formation in the left atrium and auricle, which looks like “smoke” on an echo.
+In cats with hypertrophic cardiomyopathy, slow-moving blood can lead to thrombus formation in the left atrium and auricle, which looks like smoke on an echo.

-Chest radiographs and NT-proBNP levels can be useful screening tools in cats with murmurs or rhythm abnormalities.
+Chest radiography and NT-proBNP level measurement can be useful screening tools in cats with murmurs or rhythm abnormalities.

 Clopidogrel and Factor Xa-inhibitors are the mainstay of treatment to prevent further thrombus formation, with drugs like enalapril, atenolol, pimobendan, and sirolimus only being used in certain situations.